codingPhuc/Learning_Programming_vault/Driving.md

 - when on the high street I need to keep my speed at 40  on a big land road 65 on the free way 25  in pedestrian places
 - When traveling back on a bus I need to slow down and stop when the bus stop
 - The thing to note is when making a turn on a stop sign you need to  wait for 3 second then turn at the speed of 10mp then turn 2 time when the turn have completed pump the gas
 - when making a turn on a un control intersection then you need to make the turn at speed of 10mp then turn 2 time   then  pump the gas when the turn completed
+## Second practice
+- my mistake was that I keep realizing on the brake all the time when ever I turn the corner or when ever there is a stop sign
+- when changing lane I should look over my shoulder and window each time I change lane  in a multy lane roads Stop sign
+- when you enter a stop sign the if you are the first person their then you can go first
+- if you are not first then you much wait for the other person to go
+-